algorand/walletconnect-automation/README.md

 # Wallet Connect Bridge Automation

-This deploys https://github.com/aktionariat/walletconnect-bridge.git to our EKS clusters.
+This deploys https://github.com/WalletConnect/walletconnect-monorepo.git to our EKS clusters.
 While we are sharing this automation for others to benefit, the Algorand team does NOT make warranties regarding the stability / reliability of the referenced bridge implementation.
 Please research and make decisions around use at your own discretion.

-For 2.0 support, see the v2.0 branch.
-It uses https://github.com/WalletConnect/walletconnect-monorepo.git

 ## Scripts

 ### scripts/build.sh

 This builds a docker image for the walletconnect bridge.
-It currently versions through a timestamp and will produce two docker images, for example:
+You can find the version in the outputted logs.
+It should look something like this

 ```
-walletconnect/relay-server:latest
-walletconnect/relay-server:latest-java
-walletconnect/relay-server:1633462163-java
+walletconnect/relay-server:v1.0.1
 ```

 ### scripts/push.sh